5 Best Carnitas In San Antonio

 For each menu item, guests are given a choice of carnitas (pork butt, pork stomach, mixed, or vegetarian) and bread (birote, corn tortillas, or corn chips), and then the whole thing is smothered in tomato salsa and avocado salsa until it is an absolutely dripping mess (which, I am told, is the only correct way to eat it).

 While at Ro-ho, I tried the taco chilango with tender and flavorful carnitas, chopped onion, cilantro, pork cracklings, and of course, All.
 The.
 Sauces.
-It was a wonderfully messy taco with great flavors and colors and, at only $4.50, very satisfying, for very little.
+It was a wonderfully messy taco with great flavors and colors.
+Totally satisfying and at a price point that doesn't break the bank.

 WEBSITE | 8617 N New Braunfels Ave, San Antonio, TX 78217